ARTICLE I - Name

 ARTICLE VII - Finance

 Section 1.
-The membership-initiation fee, payable in advance of initiation, shall be no less than $30 and no more than $40 in excess of the amount required by the Executive Director of the Society, the amount to be determined by the Executive Committee.
+The membership-initiation fee, payable in advance of initiation, shall be no less than $15 in excess of the amount required by the Executive Director of the Society, the amount to be determined by the Executive Committee.

 *Section 3.
 The Faculty Secretary shall present a written financial report to the President and an oral report to the Circle at the first business meeting of each semester.